 Pork Carnitas are easily stored in the refrigerator, in an air-tight container with a lid.
 Store broth the pork was cooked in separately and add it to the pan when crisping the pork.

 You can also freeze carnitas meat right after you pulled it.
 Portion meat into freezer bags, let all air out and seal.
-Label, date and freeze them.
-Broth can also be frozen either in a freezer bag or freezer container with a lid.
+Label, date, and freeze them.
+Freeze the broth in a separate freezer bag or freezer container with a lid.

-To defrost, pull meat from the freezer straight into the fridge and let it defrost overnight in the refrigerator.
+To thaw, pull meat and the broth from the freezer straight into the fridge and let it defrost slowly overnight (or up to 18 hours) in the refrigerator.

 Ingredients